 These changes were less prevalent in Ootmarsum and Wietmarschen as they lay outside the Roman Empire.
 The hilly area near Ootmarsum also attracted some of the early farmers.
 Wietmarschen on the edge of one of the largest bogs in Europe suffered the longest from the effects of the Ice Age.
 The Germanic tribe (Tubantii) here were able to maintain their own culture and many tribes were able to maintain a significant level of independence.
 See: Barbarians rule

-Already before the final total collapse of the Roman Empire Oss depopulated – around 250AC.
-The Germanic tribes of the Salii, which also included the Batavii, took over Brabant and the region became a core part of the emerging Merovingian Empire.
+Already before the final total collapse of the Roman Empire Oss depopulated – around 250AC., most likely at least as part of some climate changes.
+With a siftened border, the Germanic tribes of the Salii, which also included the Batavii, moved into Brabant and the region became a core part of the emerging Merovingian (Salian) Empire.

 It was until Charlemagne that the more eastern tribes, by than collective known as the Saxons, were conquered and only from that time onwards formed all the three towns in question part of one political entity the Carolingian Empire.
 See: The Rise of the Carolingians

-After the Treaty of Verdun, Oss and Ootmarsum ended up in Lotharingia and Wietmarschen in what would become the Holy Roman Empire.
+After the Treaty of Verdun, Oss ended up in Lotharingia and Ootmarsum Wietmarschen in what would become the Holy Roman Empire.
 However, these borders remained rather fluid for a very long time.
 See: Lotharingia

 Nordhorn also started to emerge in Carolingian times, after the Saxon conquest.
 Wietmarschen as a place started to emerge in the 12th century, when land reclamation stared to make the place more habitable.